Canine Hip Dysplasia

 Even without substantial clinical proof, many pet parents are beginning to give cannabinoid-containing, CBD-rich natural pet products to their companion animals in hopes that they provide therapeutic benefits–many of them showing signs of pain relief with small doses.
 Research shows that Cannabidiol (CBD) reduces pain and decreases inflammation associated with arthritis & canine hip dysplasia.

+Meta-data analysis of 25 studies suggest that cannabinoid-based pharmacotherapies may serve as effective replacement/ adjunctive options regarding pain alleviation.
 Although every dog is different and they will each have their own unique reaction, CBD for dogs can increase the comfort and mobility in the home environment for the majority of dogs suffering from painful hip dysplasia symptoms.

 Given the low risk of adverse effects and observed benefits for animal health and well-being, acupuncture should be considered as a potential tool in all hip dysplasia treatment strategies.